Skip to main content Skip to footer

 Preparing your application to medical school

-If you meet the academic entry requirements, there are 3 components to applying for a place at a medical school in Scotland:
+If you meet the medical school entry requirements, there are 3 components for applying to study medicine in Scotland:

 Medical schools value each of these differently.
 When preparing for each part of your application, you should consider your strengths, values, interests, and experience.